Edit a data source

 8. Edit connection.
 The data source owner can reconnect the data source.

-(Not shown: Filter by email address.
+Filter by email address.
 Add row level security to your data.

 9. Fields.
-Dimensions appear in green chips, metrics in blue chips, parameters in purple chips.
+Dimensions appear in green chips, metrics in blue chips, and parameters in purple chips.
 Click a field to give it a new name.
 To perform other field actions, click More More options..

 10. Field type.
-Determines the kind of data contained in the field.
+Determines the kind of data that is contained in the field.
 Click the drop-down menu to change the type.
-Use caution: changing field types can have a big impact on your reports.

 11. Aggregation.
 Determines how the field is summarized.
 Click the drop-down menu to change the aggregation.
 Fields with AUTO aggregation can't be changed.

-14. Field count.
+15. Field count.
 Displays the number of fields in the data source.

 Who can edit a data source